nicklozon/borderlands-2-lib/README.md

 Use `yarn install` to install the app, see below for running the program...

 ## Usage
-Again, this is a library intended more for developers than gamers...but it can still be used  as a standalone tool for calculating weapon damage.
+Again, this is a library intended more for developers than gamers...but it can still be used  as a standalone tool for calculating weapon damage, though I encourage you to use the web UI.

-Check out index.ts for an example of usage
-**TODO: ** Put together a programming example.
+Check out playthrough_example.ts for an example of usage **TODO: ** Put together a programming example.

-Run `yarn tsc && node dist/index.js` to see the output:
+Run `yarn tsc && node dist/playthrough_example.js` to see the output:

 ```
 ┌─────────────────────────────┬─────────────────┬────────────┬──────────┬───────────┬───────────┬────────────┬───────────────────┬──────────────────┬──────────────────┐